Eclipse-Robot/WRO-2024-Future-Engineers-Eclipse/materials/materials.md

   </li>

   <li>
-  <a href="https://www.elegoo.com/en-ca/products/elegoo-smart-robot-car-kit-v-3-0-plus/">Smart Robot Car Kit V3.0 Plus</a>
+  <a href="https://www.elegoo.com/en-ca/products/elegoo-smart-robot-car-kit-v-3-0-plus/">Smart Robot Car Kit V3.0 Plus (We took the batteries, engnines and wheels of the kit)</a>
   </li>

  <li>